OP-DSL/OPS/README.md

 ##OPS

-OPS is an API with associated libraries and pre-processors to generate parallel executables for applications on mulit-block structured grids.
+OPS is an API with associated libraries and pre-processors to generate parallel executables for applications on multi-block structured grids.

 This repository contains the implementation of the run-time library